folio-org/mod-source-record-manager/README.md

 * Using CLI tools - Postman, curl, SoapUI.
 This option is preferable if user wants to process records directly without uploading files, and mod-source-record-manager provides API for this.

 To import records using CLI tools one has to follow steps below:
-1. Create JobExecution containing: jobProfileInfo, sourceType="ONLINE" and empty files list.
+1. Create JobExecution containing: sourceType="ONLINE" "userId".
 2. Set JobProfile to JobExecution to trigger building of the JobProfileSnapshot
 3. Send RawRecordsDto containing records list and field last=false.
 4. Complete data import by sending last RawRecordsDto containing empty records list, field last=true and total number of records in field "counter".